Cutting Ties with a Tiny and Sometimes Troublesome Tissue

 Appropriately sized frenula help control the movement of parts of your mouth that play an important role in daily life, albeit from very restricted areas.
 On some occasions, however, overgrown or ill-sized, frenum can cause discomfort, gum recession, or a large gap between the two front teeth uncorrectable through orthodontic treatment.

 For younger ones, they may have difficulty as their adult teeth try to break the surface due to increased pressure on the tissue where the frenulum is attached.
 For children learning to speak, an overgrown lingual frenulum may result in a struggle to properly engage in speech.
 In infants, an elongated lingual frenum may result in difficulty nursing or using a bottle.
 The challenge in developing speech and the difficulty infants experience feeding are both often referred to as being “tongue-tied.”
+It is important to recognize the signs and symptoms of tongue ties and take action if needed.

 Patients of varying ages can benefit from frenectomies.
 These benefits include but are not limited to: